hilltracer/pgbackrest/README_GPDB_en.md

 - Create a configuration file

 In the following command examples, it is assumed that the configuration file has a standard name - `/etc/pgbackrest.conf`.
 If you need to use another file, its name can be passed through the `--config` parameter.
-For **standard demo cluster** created with `DATADIRS=/tmp/gpdb` the command for Greenplum 6 to create a configuration file will require superuser rights and will look like this:
+For **standard demo cluster** created with `DATADIRS=/tmp/gpdb` the command to create a configuration file will require superuser rights and will look like this:

+<details> <summary> Command for Greenplum 6 </summary>

 ```
 sudo tee /etc/pgbackrest.conf <<EOF
 [seg-1]